Terms of Service

 16.4 Effect of termination

 Upon termination, access to the Services may be disabled and Resources may be deleted after a reasonable period.
-You are responsible for exporting your Customer Content prior to termination where possible.
+After termination or prolonged suspension, we may delete Resources and Customer Content after reasonable notice where practical.

 17. Disclaimers

 The Services are provided on an “AS IS” and “AS AVAILABLE” basis, to the maximum extent permitted by law.
-We do not warrant that the Services will be uninterrupted, error-free, or fully secure, or that they will meet your specific requirements.
+We do not warrant that the Services will be uninterrupted, error-free, fully secure, or that they will meet your specific requirements.

 18. Limitation of Liability

-To the maximum extent permitted by law, we will not be liable for indirect, incidental, special, consequential, or punitive damages, or for loss of profits, revenue, data, or business opportunities, even if advised of the possibility of such damages.
+To the maximum extent permitted by law, we will not be liable for indirect, incidental, special, consequential, or punitive damages, or for loss of profits, revenue, data, goodwill, or business opportunities, even if advised of the possibility of such damages.

 To the maximum extent permitted by law, our total liability for any claims arising out of or relating to the Services will not exceed the total amount paid by you for the Services in the three (3) months preceding the event giving rise to the claim.